buf0rd/BiggieSmallfiles/README.md

 - Splits files into parts that are under 4GB each.
 - Automatically numbers each split file so they’re easy to find and follow.
 - Works efficiently on large datasets.
-- Saves all split files to a folder you specify (defaults to `C:\` if you don’t specify anything).

 ## Requirements